Devon Kitchen Makeover

 The tiles backing the range cooker do not go all the way to the floor – this allows moisture to escape from the wall.

 The ceiling is modern plasterboard that has been skimmed with a 3/2 mix of lime putty plaster on to a primer coat of Bayosan DG27.
-The paint is a natural breathable emulsion from NBT.
+The paint is a ecological breathable emulsion.
 This helps to tie the plaster in with the texture of the walls and makes the surface breathable and therefore less prone to condensation.

 Non fitted units and open shelves are used to allow the free flow of air to the walls.
 This further aids evaporation of moisture from this traditionally built house.